We independently select and share the products we love—and may receive a commission if you choose to buy.

 Certain supplements can be effective for managing nausea.
 One of the most common is vitamin B6.
 You can take a supplement or try munching on vitamin B6-rich foods, like avocados, bananas, pistachios, and sunflower seeds.
-Meat, fish, and poultry are also good sources of vitamin B6 but are often not that appealing when you're nauseous.
+Meat, fish and poultry are also good sources of vitamin B6, but are often not that appealing when you're nauseated.

-Magnesium has also been found to lessen morning sickness, though this has yet to be clinically studied.
-You can take a magnesium supplement, use a topical magnesium spray, or do a relaxing bath or foot bath with Epsom salts to boost your levels.
+Magnesium has also been found to lessen morning sickness.
+You can take a magnesium supplement or take a relaxing bath or foot bath with Epsom salts to boost your levels.